Tech-at-DU/React-Fundamentals-tutorial/P06-Organizing-Files/content.md

 > [action]
 >
-> Make a folder for each of the Components you created and move that component and it's CSS file into the folder. **Give the folder the same name as the component**.
+> Make a folder for each of the Components you created and move that component and its CSS file into the folder. **Give the folder the same name as the component**.
+Be sure to fix the errors and import statements as needed.

 After these changes, your `src` directory should look like this: